dfelinto/blender-manual/manual/modeling/modifiers/introduction.rst

    Modifiers menu.

-They can be added to the active object using the *Add Modifier* dropdown menu at the top of their properties tab.
+They can be added to the active object using the *Add Modifier* drop-down menu at the top of their properties tab.
 New modifiers are always added at the bottom of the :ref:`stack <modifier-stack>` (i.e. will be applied last).

 There are four types of modifiers: